 Typically you can identify these foods by finding the following words on the ingredients list: milk, lactose, whey, curds, milk by-products, dry milk solids, or nonfat dry milk powder.

-If you are unsure if your child is lactose intolerant – reach out to your medical provider and (if your child is old enough) work to educate your child on some of the common foods they can not eat.
-Often times children’s education providers may be aware of their lactose intolerance via school medical records, but knowledge on the behalf of the child can also be a great stopping point.
+If you are unsure if your child is lactose intolerant – reach out to your medical provider and work to educate your child on some of the common foods they can not eat.
+Often times children’s teachers may be aware of their lactose intolerance via school medical records, but knowledge on behalf of the child can also be a great stopping point.